Leo Baeck Institute works to preserve and promote the history and culture of German-speaking Jews.

 Elizabeth Anthony is the Director of Visiting Scholar Programs at the Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies of the United States Holocaust Memorial Museum, which supports significant research and writing about the Holocaust and related topics with a particular goal of ensuring the development of a new generation of scholars.
 Her own research focuses on the postwar Jewish community of Vienna and the records of the International Tracing Service (ITS) archive.
 Her book, The Compromise of Return: Viennese Jews after the Holocaust (2021) is a co-publication of Wayne State University Press and the USHMM.
 From 2005–2007, she was a case worker and case work manager for HIAS in Vienna, Austria.

 Joanna Sliwa is Historian at the Conference on Jewish Material Claims Against Germany (Claims Conference).
 Her own research focuses on the Holocaust in Poland and on Polish-Jewish history.
 Joanna has taught at Kean University and Rutgers University, and she served as an educator in teacher training programs on the Holocaust.
-Joanna’s book, Jewish Childhood in Kraków: A Microhistory of the Holocaust will be published in fall 2021 (Rutgers University press; recipient of the 2020 Ernst Fraenkel Prize from the Wiener Holocaust Library).
+Joanna’s book, Jewish Childhood in Kraków: A Microhistory of the Holocaust (Rutgers University Press, 2021) was awarded a 2020 Ernst Fraenkel Prize from the Wiener Holocaust Library.